cynthem/CV-app/README.md

 # CV-app
 > A React app that helps a user build a printable resume from a template.
 Uses the uniqid library to allow bullet point items and resume sections to render or be removed.
-This project was completed as part of The Odin Project's Full Stack Javascript curriculum.

 Live demo [_here_](https://cynthem.github.io/CV-app/)